 - TT Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water. - 90th percentile value in copper monitoring.
 Result is representative of customer sampling stagnant water.
 No locations exceeded the action level for copper. - 90th percentile value in lead monitoring.
 Result is representative of customer sampling stagnant water.
-One location exceeded the action level for lead. - Value is the highest locational, annual average of quarterly measurements for disinfection by-products in the distribution system.
-Values in the range are individual measurements. - + Reported value is the highest monthly average for turbidity reported from the surface water treatment plant effluent.
-Values in the range are individual measurements. - #The monthly TOC removal ratio is calculated as the ratio between the actual TOC removed and the TOC rule removal requirements.
-This number should be greater than 1. - ↑ Measured at representative locations within the distribution system. - ▲ Highest number of samples detected was 1/month.
+No locations exceeded the action level for lead. - Reported value is the highest locational, annual average of quarterly measurements for disinfection by-products in the distribution system.
+Values in the range are individual measurements. - Value is the highest monthly average for turbidity reported from the surface water treatment plant effluent.
+Values in the range are individual measurements.

+- # The monthly TOC removal ratio is calculated as the ratio between the actual TOC removed and the TOC rule removal requirements.
+This number should be greater than 1. - ▲ Measured at representative locations within the distribution system. - A Highest number of samples detected was 2/month.
 Yearly average is 0/month.
+Revised Total Coliform Rule Level 1 Assessment triggered in July due to the two positive samples.
+While no cause for the positive samples was confirmed, the most probable reason was sample contamination during the sampling and/or testing process.